Strawberries and Cream for Wimbledon

-Nothing says summer is here in England more than the Wimbledon tennis championship.
-It is the highlight of the British Summer social calendar and anyone who’s anyone will be attending.
+Nothing says summer has arrived in England more than the Wimbledon tennis championship.
+It is the highlight of the British summer social calendar and anyone who’s anyone will be attending.

 Strawberries are at their peak right now, so it’s perfect timing because more than 61,000 pounds of strawberries, more than 1,800 gallons of cream and more than 26,000 bottles of Champagne will be served.
 Wow, that’s a lot of hungry (and thirsty) people attending.